trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 5b<br>
 6b Lastpass<br>

+Since OnlyKey types out this information this method works on all computers and even mobile devices.

+A low tech solution is to write your labels on a card/paper and carry this in your wallet.

+{% include image.html file="card.jpg" max-width="400" %}

-{% include important.html content="Obviously, no sensitive information should be written on the card or saved to your slot labels.
+{% include important.html content="Obviously, no sensitive information should be written on card/paper or saved to your slot labels.
 Just something that helps you remember which account is assigned there.
 Next, let's assign a username and password to slot 1a." %}

 #### Set up a Slot {#set-up-a-slot}